-and problem solving, and constructive management.
+thinking and creativity, raising the ability for risk assessment and encouraging initiative, decisionmaking and problem solving, and constructive management.
 (REC/2006).
-In response to this Recommendation and the objectives of the 2010 Education and Training Program (OJ C 142, 14.6.2002), the European Commission in 2018 adopted the accompanying working document for defining key competences (SWD/2018/014 final).
-It points out the need to update the competence frameworks covered by the European Framework of Reference in order to make them more specific, easier to implement into different public policies, and subsequently into formal and nonformal education systems.
+In response to this Recommendation and the objectives of the 2010 Education and Training Program (OJ C 142, 14.6.2002), the European Commission adopted in 2018 the accompanying working document for defining key competences (SWD/2018/014 final).
+It points out the need to update the framework competences covered by the European Framework of Reference in order to make them more specific, easier to implement into different public policies, and subsequently into formal and nonformal education systems.
 In this way, the starting point for formulating programs aimed at the development of digital competencies has been made more adequate to the needs of different categories of the population in a specific national context.
 These documents especially emphasize the importance of providing assistance for the acquisition of these skills and competencies to socially disadvantaged people, adults who need retraining to find a job, as well as senior citizens.